-Tip: If the inventory beacon is co-located on your central application server (or in large-scale systems, the batch server), the ManageSoftRL web service does not save to disk, but instead saves directly to the database as described in step.
+Tip: If the inventory beacon is co-located on your central application server (or in large-scale systems, the batch server), the ManageSoftRL web service does not save to disk, but instead saves directly to the database as described in step #task_wwh_42l_y5/d110e638.

 (The upload functionality is shared between the ndtrack and ndupload components.
-Because the upload here is attempted as part of inventory collection, upload logging for this event is in the ndtrack or tracker logs, in the path given in step .)
+Because the upload here is attempted as part of inventory collection, upload logging for this event is in the ndtrack or tracker logs, in the path given in step #task wwh 42l y5/d110e166.)